WhyNotHugo/caffeine-ng/README.md

 The intention of this fork is to also evolve on its own, not only fixing issues, but also implemented missing features, when relevant.

-Taurine is a stimulant, commonly found in energy drinks.
-This app's name is a play on its successor's name: caffeine.
+Caffeine-ng was shortly know as Taurine, a play on its successor's name, since taurine is a known stimulant, commonly found in energy drinks.
+However, this name did not last, since the artwork would not match adequately, and changing it was undesirable.

 System requirements
 -------------------